Constraints on the minimally extended varying speed of light model using the Pantheon+ dataset: Introduction

-The Pantheon compilation of a total of 1048 SNe Ia ranging from $0.01 < z < 2.3$ consists of 365 spectroscopically confirmed SNe Ia discovered by the Pan-STARRS1 (PS1) Medium Deep Survey combined with the subset of 279 PS1 SNe Ia ($0.03 < z < 0.68$) with useful distance estimates of SN Ia from SDSS, SNLS, various low-z and HST samples \cite{Scolnic:2017caz}.
-Cosmological models fitted over to minimize the $\chi^2$ for flat $\Lambda$CDM and $\omega$CDM models without systematic uncertainties on $\Omega_{\m0}$ give $0.284 \pm 0.012$ and $0.350 \pm 0.035$, respectively.
-The 1-$\sigma$ constrain on $\omega$ for $\omega$CDM model is $-1.251 \pm 0.144$.
-The Pantheon dataset provides to precisely constrain to about 10 \% on $\Omega_{\m0}$ and 12 \% on $\omega$ for flat $\omega$CDM model and to 4 \% on $\Omega_{\m0}$ for the flat $\Lambda$CDM model.
+Fourth, there is the cosmography method.
+It employs a kinematic description of the Universe's evolution based on the cosmological principle, emphasizing the dynamics of cosmic expansion.
+As a model-independent framework, it offers flexibility in managing cosmological parameters, allowing for generalized analysis unconstrained by preconceived models.
+By focusing on the later stages of cosmic evolution and utilizing Taylor expansions tailored to the observable domain where $z \ll 1$, cosmography imposes constraints on the present-day Universe.
+We adapt late-time cosmography to incorporate meVSL models~\cite{SLee:24CG}.

-We briefly review meVSL model and luminosity distance of this model in section \ref{sec:meVSL}.
-We analyze the bounds on the variation of $\tc$ and that of $\tG$ by using the Pantheon data for various dark energy models in section \ref{sec:dotc}.
-Summary and conclusions are given in Sec.~\ref{sec:conclusion}.
+Lastly, in this paper, we aim to discuss the constraint on any evidence of the cosmic variation of the speed of light using Pantheon$+$ data~\cite{Scolnic:2017caz}.
+The Pantheon compilation comprises a total of $1048$ SNe Ia spanning a redshift range of $0.01$ to $2.3$.
+It includes $365$ spectroscopically confirmed SNe Ia from the Pan-STARRS1 (PS1) Medium Deep Survey, combined with a subset of $279$ PS1 SNe Ia (with redshifts ranging from $0.03$ to $0.68$) with reliable distance estimates obtained from various sources such as SDSS, SNLS, and HST samples.
+Cosmological models fitted to minimize the $\chi^2$ for flat $\Lambda$CDM and $\omega$CDM models, without accounting for systematic uncertainties on $\Omega_{m0}$, yield values of $0.284 \pm 0.012$ and $0.350 \pm 0.035$, respectively.
+The $1$-$\sigma$ constraint on $\omega$ for the $\omega$CDM model is $-1.251 \pm 0.144$.
+The Pantheon dataset allows for a precise constraint of approximately 10\% on $\Omega_{m0}$ and 12\% on $\omega$ for the flat $\omega$CDM model, and about 4\% on $\Omega_{m0}$ for the flat $\Lambda$CDM model.